Concentrates

 What are Concentrates?

 Concentrate products are highly concentrated forms of marijuana.
-All concentrate products are extracted from cannabis dry leaf in some form.
-Concentrates are produced with a variety of extraction processes to yield a more potent product that retains all the aromas, flavors, cannabinoids, and depending on the type of concentrate, terpenes of the original strain, while all other excess plant material is discarded.
-This is done by isolating the trichomes of the flower, which contain all the cannabinoids and terpenes of the cannabis plant.
+All concentrate products are extracted from cannabis material that is either cured or frozen fresh at harvest.
+Concentrates are produced with a variety of extraction processes to yield a more potent product that retains all the cannabinoids and terpenes of the starting material while all other excess plant material is discarded.
+Terpenes provide all the aromas and flavors for cannabis.
+The goal of the extraction process is to isolate the trichomes of the flower, which contain all the cannabinoids and terpenes of the cannabis plant.

 Like with all cannabis products, grower/processors will all utilize different methods to produce their concentrates.
 They look to find the perfect balance between completing and replicating a complex scientific process and using artisanal touches to make their concentrates both unique and consistently the best product they can be.
 The distinction between concentrate products will come from the details in how they are produced.
 These result in differing textures, potency, and composition.
 Below is a listing and description of different categories of concentrate products and the distinction between them.